Red Cross shares Home Fire Campaign with Jefferson County Commissioners

-BROOKVILLE — The Jefferson County Commissioners heard from a representative of the American Red Cross about their Home Fire Campaign and how their partnership with the Jefferson County Emergency Services Department has increased safety in the county.
+BROOKVILLE — The Jefferson County Commissioners heard from a representative of the American Red Cross about its Home Fire Campaign and how its partnership with the Jefferson County Emergency Services Department has benefitted safety in the county.

 “Our state of Pennsylvania led the nation in fire fatalities for the last three years.
 So far this year, we are not leading.
 We don’t want to lead.
 But that’s why Red Cross has really spent a lot of time partnering with our emergency services, and fire departments to try to do the next program…because we want to be proactive in trying to put working smoke alarms in as many homes as we can because a working smoke alarm increases your chance of survival by 50 percent,” Schultz said.